michijs/michijs/README.md

 - Uses [KISS](https://en.wikipedia.org/wiki/KISS_principle) as a principal pattern

-This library is for you
+This library is for you.

 ## Getting Started